-Most students who are seriously considering applying to one of the U.S. military academies also are encouraged to investigate the ROTC programs in colleges and universities.
 The eligibility requirements are very similar for both options.
 Both GPA and SAT/ ACT standards are high; there is a rigorous physical exam for both, and there is an active duty commitment after graduation for both programs.
 Whether graduating from an academy or an ROTC program, the graduate is commissioned a 2nd lieutenant in the Army, Air Force or Marine Corps, or an ensign in the Navy.

 Since the results are the same, what are the differences between attending one of the U.S. academies and attending a civilian college or university as an ROTC student?
 The obvious difference is the environment at each institution.
 Academy life is completely different than that of a military installation.
 A student in an ROTC unit essentially lives the life of a standard college student.
 The student lives in the same dorms as the other students, attends class with everyone else, and wears his uniform only for ROTC class and events.